-"And he shall be their peace."
+"And he shall be the one of peace."
 Peace, peace.
 Everyone would like some peace, especially in this time of terror.
 In Christ, we have it.
 It is a peace that the world cannot take away.
 For he himself is our peace, having made peace in his body on the cross.
 Now there is peace between God and man, peace between heaven and earth.
-Christ has reconciled us back to God, restoring the relationship that we had broken by our sin.
+Christ has reconciled us to God, restoring the relationship that we had broken by our sin.
 Now we are at peace with God, through Jesus Christ.
-God's reign speaks of hope that comes from disasters, strife and suffering.
-His reign speaks of hope and salvation that will come from people and places that are nothing in the eyes of the world.
+God's reign speaks of hope and salvation that will come from people and places that are nothing in the eyes of the world.
 Micah-a minor prophet from an obscure village-addresses this in his prophecy.
 God values what the world does not value.
 He takes what the world sees as worthless and holds it closest to his heart.
-We as humans, especially people who the world sees as nothing, are close to God's heart, and it is because we are close to him that he gave us the greatest Christmas gift of all-Jesus.
+We as humans, especially those whom the world sees as nothing, are close to God's heart, and it is because we are close to him that he gave us the greatest Christmas gift of all-Jesus.
 In return, we are to give back to him by loving others as he loves us.
 We must give true justice to everyone we meet.
-We must treat others in the same fair way that we want them to treat us and in the same fair way God treats us.
 We must have compassion for others just as God has compassion for us.
 In these troubled times when many of us don't feel safe, Micah reminds us that God has promised security and peace, and that security and peace comes from the Prince of Peace himself.
 May we all know Christ's peace this Christmas season whatever battles we may be fighting.
 In Jesus' name.
 Amen.